flyingmutant/rapid/README.md

 ## Status

-Rapid is alpha software.
-Important pieces of functionality are missing;
-API breakage and bugs should be expected.
+Rapid is preparing for stable 1.0 release.
+API breakage and bugs should be extremely rare.

 If rapid fails to find a bug you believe it should, or the failing test case that rapid reports does not look like a minimal one,